-Any and all are invited to program on this theme in March and share their efforts using the hashtags #MyDreamingMyLoving and #PoetryCoalition.
-Here’s a look at what will take place across the country in March.
+Any and all were invited to program on this theme in March and share their efforts using the hashtags #MyDreamingMyLoving and #PoetryCoalition.
+Here’s a look at what took place across the country in March.

 The Alliance for Young Artists & Writers in New York City will invite the 13,000 students from across the United States who submitted poetry to the Scholastic Art & Writing Awards this year to read “Flores Woman” over their school’s PA system on International Poetry Day, March 21.
 They will also collaborate with the artist—and Scholastic Awards alum—Karina Puente, who will create an original, large-scale papel picado (cut paper) work featuring “Flores Woman.”
 The art-making process will be recorded via time-lapse and the completion of the artwork will take place on Facebook live along with a reading of the poem by a young poet, also on March 21.
 In addition, Alumni of the National Student Poets Program will collaborate on a chapbook centered on Poetry & the Body.
 All students will be invited to develop their own innovative efforts to broaden the reach of the collaborative and share them on Instagram, and every student who participates will be eligible to receive gift certificates from Blick Art Materials.